gfbarbieri/gfbarbieri/content/code_tutorials/math/counting/coin_die.md

-If you prefer the concept of flipping six two-sided coins, then explicitly list all six coins in the <b>product()</b> function.
-The following line will create a list called <b>coin_permutations</b>, where each element will have one outcome from flipping six coins simultaneously.
+If you prefer flipping six two-sided coins, then use the <b>product</b> again to create every combination of the six coins.

 ```python
 coin_permutations = list(itertools.product(coin, coin, coin, coin, coin, coin))
 ```

-If you prefer of flipping one two-sided coin six times, then using the repeat option will capture that conceptually.
+If you prefer of flipping one two-sided coin six times, then using the repeat option.

 ```python
 coin_permutations = list(itertools.product(coin, repeat=6))
 ```

-The two approaches are identical, as we can see from the comparison below.
+Again, the two approaches are identical.

 ```python
 list(itertools.product(coin, coin, coin, coin, coin, coin)) == list(itertools.product(coin, repeat=6))